 FRONT Conference: Gender equality in academia

-We warmly invite you to a FRONT conference on gender equality in academia to be held at the Climate House at the Natural History Museum at the University of Oslo on February 3rd 2021.
-This event will summarize the main results presented at the successful FRONT conference held in November 2021 that was given in Norwegian.
+We warmly invite you to a FRONT conference on gender equality in academia to be held at the Climate House at the Natural History Museum University of Oslo on May 12th 2022.
+This event will summarize the main results of the FRONT project, with an emphasis on those results that may be especially important for non-permanent or freshly established researchers and those that come from outside Norway.
 We are grateful to have renowned researchers in the field as speakers, and the book "Gender equality in academia - from knowledge to change" by Øystein Gullvåg Holter and Lotta Karin Snickare (editors) will be discussed.

 The book 'Gender equality in academia - from knowledge to change', written by Øystein Gullvåg Holter, Lotta Karin Snickare, Knut Liestøl, Eva Amundsdotter, Ylva Elvin-Nowak and Greta Gober, presents exciting research on gender balance in science and technology at Faculty for Mathematics and Natural Sciences at the University of Oslo.
 The work is a rich source of new knowledge on the situation in particular in Norway, where gender equality is generally assumed to have come further than in other parts of Europe and the United States.